kayabaNerve/threshold-threshold-ecdsa/README.md

 - Secret-involving math operations need to be masked to prevent side-channel attacks.
 - Secret variables need to be zeroized post-use.
-- The multiexp function should have much more liberal usage.
 - rayon should be used for internal parallelism.
+- gmp should be moved to.

 ### Will you do this?